Call for Proposals

 Stream Leads: Whitney McIntyre Miller, Lazarina Topuzova

 The Leadership Scholarship Stream offers a home for scholars across disciplines, from aspiring researchers to seasoned academics.
 It accepts research from multiple methodological traditions (e.g., qualitative, quantitative) and encourages innovative methodological practices.
 Further, it embraces theoretical and conceptual development and explores critical perspectives in leadership studies.
 The stream also offers a home for the professional and personal development of scholars, such as grant writing, interdisciplinary connections, publishing in journals, crafting book proposals, and transforming dissertations into articles.
-Ultimately, the stream aims to democratize access to highquality scholarship, nurturing collaboration and advancing leadership research globally.
+Ultimately, the stream aims to democratize access to high-quality scholarship, nurturing collaboration and advancing leadership research globally.
+Topics of interest include but are not limited to: Leadership Scholarship, Leadership Theory, Quantitative Leadership Research, Qualitative Leadership Research, and Mixed-methods Leadership Research.

 The Public Leadership stream addresses a wide range of issues in the public realm extend beyond a single sector and across national boundaries.
 Issues in the public realm may include climate change, health crises, inequality, poverty, violence, and many more.
 How do public leaders and their organizations address complex problems and achieve the common good?
 How can we create collective and relational leadership approaches that bring diverse groups and organizations together, so we can effectively work in a sustained way across boundaries and differences?
 How can elected and appointed officials, government employees and citizens practice democratic leadership?
 How can nonprofit boards and staff lead effectively?
 We welcome examples of new teaching methods, research, and practice in public leadership, including policy change, community organizing, and cross-sector collaboration.
 We encourage you to collaborate with one another, and across streams and geographic regions.
-Topics of interest (in addition to keywords listed on page 6 of the Call for Presentations Guide) include but are not limited to: Administrative Public Leadership, Public Sector Leadership, Nonprofit Organizational Leadership, Health Care Leadership, Grassroots Leadership, Military Leadership.
+Topics of interest include but are not limited to: Administrative Public Leadership, Public Sector Leadership, Nonprofit Organizational Leadership, Health Care Leadership, Grassroots Leadership, Military Leadership.
 You will have the opportunity to list additional relevant keywords during the submission process.

-The Sustainability Leadership Member Community are seeking sessions for the ILA International Conference designed to expand practices, contribute knowledge and insight, and engage around leadership that precipitates a more just, sustainable, and regenerative future for the planet.
+The Sustainability Leadership Member Community are seeking proposals designed to expand practices, contribute knowledge and insight, and engage around leadership that precipitates a more just, sustainable, and regenerative future for the planet.
 We recognize the deep and interconnected social and environmental challenges that pervade our world, and we seek sessions in which we as leadership scholars, educators, and practitioners can better understand and equip ourselves to address these challenges.
-Topics of interest (in addition to keywords listed on page 6 of the Call for Presentations Guide) include but are not limited to: Sustainability, Systems Change, Environment, Justice.
+Topics of interest include but are not limited to: Sustainability, Systems Change, Environment, Justice.
 You will have the opportunity to list additional relevant keywords during the submission process.

 Stream Leads: Kate Sheridan, William Smedick